shubhangi-mish/AI_based-Image_to_3D_model_generator/readme.md

 - when the execution api executes this is executed first it sends the prompt to the local llm and gets the output.
-- LLM used in this case is tinyllama-1.1b-chat-v1.0.Q4_K_M.ggu (okay, guilty here but, I dont like this LLM really, responses are not upto the mark but it is the most lightweight llm and therefore, saves on time and execution and doesn't become so heavy that it doesn't let execution API execute, a better LLM with this prompt could have been so much better but for my case for just the demo I would rather choose something faster and doesm't heat up my laptop (no gpu))
+- LLM used in this case is tinyllama-1.1b-chat-v1.0.Q4_K_M.ggu (Okay, guilty here but, I dont like this LLM really, responses are not upto the mark but it is the most lightweight llm and therefore, saves on time and execution and doesn't become so heavy that it doesn't let execution API execute, a better LLM with this prompt could have been so much better but for my case for just the demo I would rather choose something faster and doesm't heat up my laptop (no gpu))

 ### ✅ `core/txt_to_img.py`